chill-chin/4883-Software-Tools/Assignments/A08/README.md

 ### Summary

-* **Implementation process:** The already given python file for FastAPI was edited to include various functions enabling different routes for API endpoints.
+* Implementation process: The already given python file for FastAPI was edited to include various functions enabling different routes for API endpoints.

-* **Challenges faced:**
+* Challenges faced:

-    * Creating functions handle min/max deaths country or region wise was challenging.
-ChatGPT was used to create functions for it.
+    * It was challenging to create functions to handle min/max deaths country or region wise.
+ChatGPT was used here.
-    * Additionally for filtering by date (first four integers), the method 'startswith(str(year))' was obtained from ChatGPT.
+    * Additionally for filtering by date (first four integers), the method 'startswith(str(year))' was also obtained from ChatGPT.